ibm-cloud-docs/EventStreams/messagehub122.md

 ## About your Alpha cluster

-Your Alpha cluster is deployed with Apache Kafka version 1.0.1 and is capable of delivering a maximum message throughput of 90,000 KB/sec.
+Your Alpha cluster is deployed with Apache Kafka version 1.0.1 and is capable of delivering a maximum message throughput of 90 000 KB/sec.

 You can create a maximum of 1000 partitions, with each partition retaining a maximum of 1 GB data for up to 30 days.
 For resilience, data is stored across 3 replicas, with the offset data for each partition (holding the position of the last successfully consumed message) being held for a maximum of 7 days.

-Two APIs are supported:
+The following two APIs are supported:

 * For messaging, Kafka clients from version 0.10.x onwards are supported, including the use of KSQL, Kafka Streams, and Kafka Connect.